Atiyakh/Fluxon/README.md

 db = SqliteDatabase("path/to/database_file")
 ```

 Or you can use ```AsyncSqliteDatabase``` for full I/O support and non-blocking flow.
 Asynchronous database handling requires writing asynchronous views, which is not a bad idea at all.
-This version uses connection pooling to optimize database performace and avoid blocking.
+This version uses connection pooling to optimize database performance and avoid blocking.
 It also manages concurrent sql writing operations without locking the database file. (just use ```AsyncSqliteDatabase``` man)

 ```python
 from Fluxon.Database.Manipulation import AsyncSqliteDatabase